Sandy KoufaxSanford Koufax

 "A foul ball was a moral victory,” said Hall of Famer Don Sutton.

-In 1959, Koufax struck out 18 Cubs in nine innings and set a major league record for strikeouts in two-games with 31.
+In 1959, Koufax struck out 18 Giants in nine innings and set a major league record for strikeouts in two-games with 31.
 In 1963, Koufax led the league in wins with 25, in ERA with 1.88, in shutouts with 11 and strikeouts with 308.
 He won both the Cy Young Award and Most Valuable Player Award that season.

 “I can see how he won 25 games.
 What I don't understand is how he lost five,” said Hall of Famer Yogi Berra in 1963.